MushroomObserver/mushroom-observer/README_MACOSX_NOTES.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-If you already have `homebrew` installed you may want to upgrade.
+If you already have `homebrew` installed you may (or may not) want to upgrade your packages.

-Note: do not run `brew upgrade` if you're on old hardware and you already have everything below installed.
-Homebrew is pretty hardware-ignorant and will try to install incompatible versions, rendering your dev environment inoperable and difficult to downgrade.
+Warning: do not run `brew upgrade` if you're on very old hardware and you already have everything below installed.
+Homebrew is pretty hardware-ignorant and will try to upgrade you to incompatible versions, rendering your dev environment inoperable and difficult to downgrade.

 ```sh
 brew outdated